Learn about the nursing care management of patients with fractures in this nursing study guide.

 - Sudden twisting motions.
 Twisting the joints in a sudden motion leads to fractures.

 - Extreme muscle contractions.
-When the muscles have reached its limit in contraction, it could lead to serious fractures.
+When the muscles have reached their limit in contraction, it could lead to serious fractures.

 The clinical signs and symptoms of a fracture may include the following but not all are present in every fracture: